naresha28/General_Python/README.md

 # General_Python
-These are small programs based on various python topics
+These programs are based on various python topics